ANSWERING THE HARD QUESTIONS: RACE AND THE DEATH PENALTY

 Texas death row inmate Duane Buck had his 1995 death sentence reduced to life in prison by Harris County prosecutors after appeals that went all the way to the U.S. Supreme Court.
 These appeals were based on allegations of racist testimony from an expert witness who claimed that Buck was more likely to be a future danger because he is black.

-In a motion filed in Georgia on March 19, 2018, handwritten notes by prosecutors revealed that, during the jury selection process, prospective African-American jurors were referred to as “slow,” “ignorant,” “con artist” and “fat.”
+In a motion filed by lawyers on behalf of Johnny B. Gates in Georgia on March 19, 2018, handwritten notes by prosecutors revealed that, during the jury selection process, prospective African American jurors were referred to as “slow,” “ignorant,” “con artist” and “fat.”
 Prosecutors also jotted a “B” or an “N” next to African American names on jury lists with the intent to exclude these individuals from jury service in seven death penalty cases against black defendants in the 1970s.